sotnir/lesion-toads/README.md

 - Rebuild JIST Library

-- Then, be sure that MIPAV and the corresponding libraries are in the path:
+- Then, be sure that the paths for MIPAV, the corresponding plugins and Java CLASSPATH are specified:

 ```
 # location of the MIPAV installation to use